afolayan-t/oneVmany/README.md

        - player_classses: Consists of the Survivor and Killer object classes
        - game: Consists of the DBD game object class
-       - simulation: Runs many simulations of the DBD game on different player strategies and records data to be analyzed
+       - simulation: Runs simulations of the DBD game on different player strategies and records data to be analyzed

  _**Running Games**_